 The Honorable Robert L. Ehrlich, Jr. is senior counsel in the Government Advocacy practice at King & Spalding.
 He advises clients on a broad array of policy matters and their interactions with the federal government.
-Having served as Governor, U.S. Congressman, state legislator, and civil litigator, he counsels clients on an array of government matters, with particular expertise in health care, finance and economic development.
+Having served as Governor, U.S. Congressman, state legislator, and civil litigator, he counsels clients on an array of government matters, with particular expertise in health care, finance, transportation, and economic development.

 As Maryland’s first Republican Governor in 36 years when elected in 2002, he improved Maryland’s fiscal condition by turning $4 billion in inherited budget deficits into $2.3 billion in surpluses.
 His pro-growth economic policies helped create 100,000 new private sector jobs.
-He is an advocate for Maryland’s world-renown technology economy, enacting policies that positioned Maryland as a national leader in education, biotechnology, health care, and minority business advancement.
+He was an advocate for Maryland’s world-renown technology economy, enacting policies that positioned Maryland as a national leader in education, biotechnology, health care, and minority business advancement.
 He made record investments in public schools and authored Maryland’s first public charter schools law, enabling more than 7,000 students to attend 30 new public charter schools.
-He doubled funding for need-based college scholarships, helping college enrollment reach an all-time high.
+He also doubled funding for need-based college scholarships, helping college enrollment reach an all-time high.

 Governor Ehrlich authored the historic Chesapeake Bay Restoration Act to restore America’s largest estuary.
 The Chesapeake Bay Foundation called it, “the most important environmental achievement in twenty years.”

 Governor Ehrlich launched construction on 123 statewide transportation projects in four years, and managed the most successful military base realignment and closure strategy in the nation.
 He toughened penalties for sex offenders, drunk driving, and witness intimidation and established Maryland’s first Office of Homeland Security.